Blissfully/sqs-lambda-bridge/README.md

 ### 1. Priority

-If all jobs are otherwise equal, but some need to be completed relatively sooner than others, create a dedicated queue for them and add to it only when needed.
-You may create separate queues for different classes of customers: free users vs. paying customers, or you may have separate queues for batch vs. interactive uses.
+If all jobs are otherwise equal, but some need to be completed relatively sooner than others, **create a dedicated queue for time-critical work and add to it sparingly.** You may create separate queues for different classes of customers: free users vs. paying customers, or you may have separate queues for batch vs. interactive uses.

 ### 2. Different jobs consume different resources

 With Lambda we have amazing scalability, right?
 But not all functions are stateless.
-A function may make a connection to RDS, which has of 1000 concurrent connections, or it could hit a 3rd party API that has strict rate limits.
-Each function should be sent to a queue named for the most scarce resource which it consumes.
+A function may make a connection to RDS, which has a limit of 1000 concurrent connections, or it could hit a 3rd party API that has strict rate limits. **Each function should be sent to a queue named for the most scarce resource which it consumes.**

 Example:
 - `Lambda` for stateless stuff that is only limited by your account's Lambda concurrency.